chap0szn/SYSTEM_HACKiNG/remote-access.md

 ```
 A proper malware has 4 parts; Payload , Platform, Encoder & File format.

-To list out multiple payloads, platforms, encoders on the MSFvenom page, we use the command;
+To list out multiple payloads, platforms, encoders on the MSFvenom page, We use the command;
 ```
 msfvenom -l payloads
 ```